tillitis/tkey-ssh-agent/README.md

 #### User on MacOS

+The client apps tries to auto-detect serial ports of TKey USB sticks, but if more than one is found you'll need to choose one using the `--port` flag.

+To find the serial ports device path manually you can do `ls -l /dev/cu.*`.
+There should be a device named like `/dev/cu.usbmodemN` (where N is a number, for example 101).
+This is the device path that might need to be passed as `--port` when running the client app.

-You can check that the OS has found and enumerated the USB stick by
+You can verify that the OS has found and enumerated the USB stick by
 running:

 ```